Guitar Pedals Are Going Big at The NAMM Show

 How much gear do you typically share in the booth?

 We literally have thirty boards in a twenty-by-twenty-foot space.
 There you’ll find some really interesting builders; new guys who just started making pedals a year ago.
 And you’ll get to play their first prototypes!
-And there might be a new JHS in there or a new Earthquaker Devices.
+And there might be a new Empress in there or a Keeley or a new Earthquaker Devices.
 For people who are looking for new stuff, our booth is full of it!

 Your Stompbox Booth is an in-the-headphones demo experience.
 What’s that like and how did you come to that idea?